waiterio/api/README.md

 ##Getting your Token
-All Endpoints at `/api/*` are protected by checking the token that you send as one of the headers named `access-token`.
+All Endpoints at `/api/*` are protected by checking the token that you send as one of the *HEADERS* named `access-token`.
 You can get your token by executing a POST request to the `/authenticate` endpoint.
 Two fields are mandatory: `username` and `password`.
 I already created a basic guest account.
 The procedure should look a little bit like the following:

 ```
 POST http://https://fathomless-crag-87118.herokuapp.com/authenticate